 - 8.1 The licensing agency shall make such inspections and investigations as deemed necessary and in accordance with references 1 and 5 and the regulations herein.
-Such inspections shall apply to all nursing facilities licensed under 23-17 and shall apply to all residents housed therein without regard to source of payment. - 8.2 A duly authorized representative of the licensing agency shall have the right to enter without prior notice to inspect the entire premises and services, including all records of any facility for which an application has been received or for which a license has been issued.
+Such inspections shall apply to all nursing facilities licensed under 23-17 and shall apply to all residents housed therein without regard to source of payment. - A duly authorized representative of the licensing agency shall have the right to enter at any time without prior notice to inspect the entire premises and services, including all records of any facility for which an application has been received or for which a license has been issued.
 Any application shall constitute permission for and willingness to comply with such inspections.
-The duly authorized representative shall provide necessary identification information and shall sign the log or journal of the nursing facility provided in accordance with reference 7. - 8.3 Refusal to permit inspections shall constitute a valid ground for license revocation. - 8.4 Every nursing facility shall be given prompt notice by the licensing agency of all deficiencies reported as a result of an inspection or investigation and in accordance with the procedures incorporated in references 1 and 6. - 8.5 Written reports and recommendations of inspections and inspection logs or journals shall be maintained on file in each facility for a period of no less than three years. - 8.6 Effective January 1, 2000, any nursing care facility which is cited for substandard care by the licensing agency shall be inspected on a bimonthly basis for the twelve (12) month period immediately following any citation.
-The licensing agency shall, on an annual basis, cause no less than ten percent (10%) of all nursing care facility surveys to be conducted in whole or in part, on nights and/or on weekends.
+The duly authorized representative shall provide necessary identification information and shall sign the log or journal of the nursing facility provided in accordance with reference 7. - 8.3 Refusal to permit inspections shall constitute a valid ground for license revocation. - 8.4 Every nursing facility shall be given prompt notice by the licensing agency of all deficiencies reported as a result of an inspection or investigation and in accordance with the procedures incorporated in references 1 and 6. - Written reports and recommendations of inspections and inspection logs or journals shall be maintained on file in each facility for a period of no less than three years.